 Distracted Driving Law in Effect - NEW

-Effective January 1, 2016 the penalty for distracted driving in Alberta will be a $287 fine and three demerit points.
-Any charges or convictions laid before January 1, 2016 will result in a $287 fine but no demerit points (regardless of whether the ticket is paid before or after January 1).
+Effective January 1, 2016 the penalty for distracted driving in Alberta is a $287 fine and three demerit points.

 The law applies to all motor vehicles as defined by the Traffic Safety Act.
 It restricts drivers from:

 - using hand-held cell phones

 - texting or e-mailing (even when stopped at red lights)